Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Make the Road Example: Make the Road Action Inc. (501(c)(4)) receives $165,000 from Make the Road New York (501(c)(3)), but auditors documented $141,274 in outstanding balances flowing back, plus shared executive leadership and $2.4 million in cost-sharing agreements

-- Center for Popular Democracy Example: Center for Popular Democracy Action Fund (501(c)(4)) reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees”—the 501(c)(3) charity literally pays the salaries of political operatives
+- Center for Popular Democracy Example: Center for Popular Democracy Action Fund (501(c)(4)) reports that “Center for Popular Democracy (501(c)(3)) serves as the common paymaster for all employees”—the 501(c)(3) charity pays the salaries of political operatives

-- Open Society Example: Open Society Action Fund Inc. (501(c)(4)) explicitly states it “REIMBURSES Open Society Institute (501(c)(3)) FOR ITS ALLOCABLE SHARE OF EXPENSES IN ADVANCE”—showing resources flow both directions between charitable and political operations
+- Open Society Example: Open Society Action Fund Inc. (501(c)(4)) states it “REIMBURSES Open Society Institute (501(c)(3)) FOR ITS ALLOCABLE SHARE OF EXPENSES IN ADVANCE”—showing resources flow both directions between charitable and political operations

 Documenting the Money Flow: From Open Society Institute to Political Power